aasensio/hazel2/docs/started/installation.rst

     source activate hazel_env
     conda install -c conda-forge cython numpy h5py tqdm scipy astropy mpi4py configobj

+Feel free to add `matplotlib` for doing some plots.
+You will need it if you want to run some of the examples shown in this documentation in your computer.

 If you also want to use the GUI, you need to add two new dependencies:

 ::